Writings: My Musings, Essays and Articles

-An exploit crusade to expose poorly written code
+- An exploit crusade to expose poorly written code

 Exploit Chronicles is the name of a campaign that I'm about to start to expose bad code (and for that matter bad software) that I managed to put up with in the past year - 2013.
-Over the last couple of months, I have been bitterly amazed at how some so-called Ghanaian programmers write software, especially with applications that are exposed to the Internet.
+Over the last couple of months, I have been bitterly amazed at how some Ghanaian programmers write software, especially with applications that are exposed to the Internet.
 Nowadays, it seems one only needs to know how to install Wordpress on a web server to call himself a "software engineer."
 But does good enough code even make good enough software?

-Examining the internals of modern operating systems
+- Examining the internals of modern operating systems

 An operating system is a collection of software that provides services for computer programs.
 In other terms, an operating system is a composition of a kernel and utility programs; the kernel controls the allocation of hardware resource while the utility programs enhance the usefulness of the computer.
 However, the question of 'What an operating system is?' is complicated by many different visions of what an operating system should be.
 In this essay, I will attempt to give a thorough definition of what an operating system is.

 - Why coups d'état go wrong in earthquake-prone areas